axelpale/categorical-distribution-js/README.md

 # categorical-distribution.js<sup>v1.0.0</sup>

 CategoricalDistribution models a categorical distribution of a sequence of events.
+In another words it learns how probable is a thing in a set of things.
+For example imagine a jar of marbles in many colors.
+You pick a marble from the jar and tell or _teach_ the color of the marble to the CategoricalDistribution.
+Now you can use the distribution to predict the color of the next pick and also how probable it is.
+The more you teach the distribution, the more accurate the predictions become.

-Events are represented by the names of their categories.
-For example an event of being blue could belong to the category 'blue'.
+An event is represented by the name of its category.
+For example the _event_ of a marble being blue belongs to the category 'blue'.
+Therefore when we refer to this event by writing the string 'blue'.

+Create a new distribution by `var d = CategoricalDistribution.create()`.
+Teach the events to it by `d.learn(['red', 'green', 'red', 'blue'])`.
+This produces the distribution in the image below.

 ![Example distribution](../master/doc/example-distribution-180.png?raw=true)

-Distribution is taught by `.learn(['red', 'green', 'red', 'blue'])`.
-This produces the distribution in the image above.
-After this the probabilities of events can be found by `.prob(['red', 'blue', 'yellow'])`, now returning an array `[0.5, 0.25, 0]`.

-The most probable events can be found by `.head(2)`, returning `['red', 'blue']`, or by `.peak(0.2)`, returning only `['red']` because probability of 'blue' is over 20 % smaller than 'red'.
-Positions of events in the list of the most probable events can be found by `.rank(['red', 'green', 'yellow'])`, returning `[0, 2, Infinity]`.
+After this you can find the probabilities of events by `d.prob(['red', 'blue', 'yellow'])`, returning an array `[0.5, 0.25, 0]`.
+The most probable events can be found by `d.head(2)`, returning `['red', 'blue']`, or by `d.peak(0.2)`, returning only `['red']` because probability of 'blue' is over 20 % smaller than 'red'.
+Positions of events in the list of the most probable events can be found by `d.rank(['red', 'green', 'yellow'])`, returning `[0, 2, Infinity]`.

-To replay the learned distribution, samples can be taken by `.sample(4)`, returning an array similar to `['blue', 'red', 'red', 'green']`.
-The distribution can also be copied by `.copy()` or cut by `.subset(['blue', 'green'])` to allow further modifications without altering the original one.
+To replay the learned distribution, samples can be taken by `d.sample(4)`, returning an array similar to `['blue', 'red', 'red', 'green']`.
+The distribution can also be copied by `d.copy()` or cut by `d.subset(['blue', 'green'])` to allow further modifications without altering the original one.

-To store or send the distribution, it can be serialized to an array by `.dump()` and read back by `.load(dumpedArray)`.
+To store or send the distribution, it can be serialized to an array by `d.dump()` and read back by `d.load(dumpedArray)`.

 Compatible with browsers and Node.js.

 ## Basic example

-    > var d = CategoricalDistribution.create();
+    > var d = CategoricalDistribution.create()
+    > d.learn(['like', 'like', 'dislike', 'like'])
+    > d.prob(['like'])
+    [0.75]
+    > d.sample(3)
+    ['dislike', 'like', 'like']

 ## Install